 Identify insights

 The human eye is naturally drawn to patterns and colors.
-We can quickly identify and distinguish colors from each other as well as see what is trending up or down.
-We can use data visualization to take advantage of this strength.
-Insights and messages that are hard to understand by simply looking at raw numbers can become easier to understand and interpret with the use of data visualization.
+We can quickly identify and distinguish colors from each other, as well as see what is trending up or down.
+We can use data visualization to leverage this strength.
+Insights and messages that are hard to grasp from raw numbers can become easier to understand and interpret through data visualization.

 Outliers are more easily detected in data visualizations compared to rows and rows of raw numbers in a spreadsheet.
-A common strategy for identifying outliers or patterns is using summary statistics, such as mean and standard deviation.
-However, using these aggregations can hide patterns and there is a chance that we could miss important insights.
-Data visualization, with the use of images and color, make it much easier to detect this information.
+A common strategy for identifying outliers or patterns is to use summary statistics, such as the mean and standard deviation.
+However, using these aggregations can hide patterns, and we may miss important insights.
+Data visualization, using images and color, makes it much easier to detect this information.

 Summarize large quantities of data